Surabhi690/SAPIENPROJECTS/README.md

 ## 📌 Project Overview
-This project implements a real-time object detection pipeline using the YOLOv5 deep learning model, capturing live input directly from the **webcam**.
+This project implements a real-time object detection pipeline using the YOLOv5 deep learning model, capturing live input directly from the webcam.
 The model detects and classifies objects in real time, displaying bounding boxes with labels and confidence scores over the live feed.
 This can be used for real-time surveillance, smart automation systems, or interactive applications.

 ## 🛠️ Setup Instructions